Let security fully blend into development and team culture.

 From time to time I write articles in IT-Security journals about topics like DevSecOps automation and vulnerability research.
 The most recent ones include:

-As part of my security research I have found and reported security vulnerabilities, leading to over 30 CVE (the highest rated one with CVSS score 10.0) and a bug bounty payout from Google for identifying a vulnerability inside the Google Chrome browser.
+As part of my security research, I have discovered and responsibly disclosed multiple security vulnerabilities, resulting in over 30 CVE assignments (including a Java one with a CVSS score of 10), as well as a bug bounty payout from Google for identifying a vulnerability in Google Chrome.

-Low-volume newsletter to announce new trainings, services, and conference talks (about six mails per year)
+Low-volume newsletter to announce new trainings, services, and conference talks (about four mails per year)